jiayi827/WACalendar/README.md

 * Python(2.7) web crawlers to collect public meetings data across the state;
 * Add and retrieve data from [Firebase](https://firebase.google.com), the cloud database service;
 * Web development with Javascript, JQuery, Bootstrap and Google Geocode API;
+* Web app as an API for adding meetings data to Firebase;
 * MySQL database & PHP website just for testing purpose.

 ### About us